Manage Cookie Preferences

 Answer:

-Family leave covers absence due to maternity leave, paternity leave and adoption leave.
+Family leave covers absence due to maternity leave, paternity leave, neonatal leave and adoption leave.
 To be pensionable you must be receiving at least half your salary or statutory pay; or if you’re on sick leave, at least half your salary in respect of that employment.
+Family leave also covers Carer’s leave, although this is typically unpaid meaning that it’s not pensionable.

 -